Benjamin Winslow Dudley: Career

 Dudley was appointed as the Chair of the Department of Anatomy and Surgery at Transylvania University in 1817.
 He also served as Professor of Medicine until 1850.
 Over the course of more than three decades, he hired faculty members to the department and oversaw the medical education of over 6,000 students.
 One day, Dudley had an argument with a colleague, William H. Richardson.
 The two men resolved their disagreement over a duel.
 After Dudley won the duel, both men became friends.

 Many of his students who became physicians in their own rights, went on to treat members of the Confederate States Army during the American Civil War of 1861–1865, and later veterans.
 However, the focus on cleanliness which Dudley had taught them only caught on when Joseph Lister, 1st Baron Lister published his research on antiseptics in 1867, after the war.

 As a surgeon, Dudley performed lithotomy, or gallstone removal, up to 225 times.
-He also performed trephination, the practice of drilling a hole in a patient's head to cure them of traumatic epilepsy.
+He also performed trephination, the practice of drilling a hole in a patient's head to cure him of traumatic epilepsy.
 Moreover, he performed surgery on patients with aneurysms.
 He focused on the importance of preparation and cleanliness.
 In 1836, Dudley wrote Observations on the nature and treatment of calculous diseases.

 Dudley became known for his expertise as a surgeon throughout the Western United States.